Share this Article

-This May 1, we look back at this mad NYC practice of yore:
+This May 1, we look back at this antiquated NYC practice.

 Some say the British custom of celebrating the spring holiday of May Day led to the practice of signing leases on May 1 in New York.
 But, according to Aleksandr Gelfand, who curated an exhibit about a decade ago on the subject of Moving Day, the first of May was chosen because that was when the Dutch embarked on their original journey to the island of Manhattan.
 Gelfand says that each May Day anniversary of the original journey, “the Dutch would repeat the journey by leaving their houses and seeking a new shelter.”